Stian Westerhus: Career

 Westerhus holds a bachelor in jazz from Middlesex University under Stuart Hall, and a master from the Jazz program at Trondheim Musikkonservatorium, (NTNU, 2005).

 He was first recognised by a broader audience within the experimental jazz band Puma, with whom he released four albums.
 The soloalbum Pitch Black Star Spangled (2010) on Rune Grammofon got some attention in reviews.

-The album Didymoi Dreams (2012) is his debut as a duo with experimental jazz singer Sidsel Endresen, a meeting of experience insane guitar rhythms with a gibberish vocal world.
+The album Didymoi Dreams (2012) is his debut as a duo with experimental jazz singer Sidsel Endresen.
 They have been of great inspiration to new experimental Norwegian musicians like Natalie Sandtorv and Torgeir Standal in The Jist duo.